The Indian Hotels Co

 (([email protected]; X: @MukherjeeHritam;))

-BENGALURU, June 6 (Reuters) - ITC ITC.NS shareholders approved the Indian consumer goods maker's plan to carve-out its hotels business on Thursday, in line with the recommendation of key proxy advisors.
+BENGALURU, June 6 (Reuters) - ITC ITC.NS shareholders approved the Indian consumer goods maker's plan to carve-out its hotels business on Thursday, in line with the recommendation of some of its key proxy advisors.

 (Reporting by Hritam Mukherjee in Bengaluru; Editing by Sonia Cheema)